shani1610/perceptual-weight-judgment/README.md

 5. [Citation](#citation)

 ## Description
-The Perceptual Weight Judgment dataset is a dataset of human lifting box with changing weights.
+The Perceptual Weight Judgment dataset is a dataset of humans lift box with changing weights.
-Each subject was asked to lifting a box from the ground to a table.
+Each subject was asked to lift a box from the ground to a table.
-Without letting the subject know, the weight of the carrying box was randomly changed by putting different weight plates into the concealed box, ranging from 0 kg to 20 kg with a step of 5 kg.
+Without letting the subject know, the weight of the carrying box was randomly changed by putting different weight plates into a concealed box, ranging from 0 kg to 20 kg with a step of 5 kg.

 The dataset includes:

-5 subjects interacting with a cocealed box in 5 different weights at neutral environment.
+5 subjects interacting with a cocealed box with 5 different weights at neutral environment.
 In total 25 video sequences recorded with Iphone.

 ## Download